 It is helpful to know exactly which type of lymphoma is present, since this will influence prognosis (how long they live with different treatment protocols), how likely they are to achieve remission, and the "best" treatment.
 The most accurate diagnosis can be established with flow cytometry (sent to Colorado State) or lymph node biopsy, an oncologist would determine the best test for your situation.

 Prognostic Factors for Multicentric lymphoma

 A prognostic factor is something that helps us determine how long a patient might live on average with a certain disease (better or worse than average).
 When we make a diagnosis of lymphoma, we typically try to identify whether the patient has any "negative prognostic factors" - these would suggest that the patient may not live as long as the average patient with lymphoma.
 This is often helpful for the family and can factor into their decision-making process regarding treatment.

-When a dog is diagnosed with "regular" multicentric lymphoma, we typically give their lymphoma a stage (based on where it is in the body).
+When a dog is diagnosed with "regular" multicentric lymphoma (diffuse large B cell lymphoma or peripheral T cell lymphoma), we typically give their lymphoma a stage (based on which organs it is affecting in their body).

 Dogs with one lymph node affected are stage I, dogs with more than one lymph node affected but with lymphoma confined to one half of the body (either the front or the back half) are a stage II.
 We RARELY see a stage I or stage II patient but these dogs have a better prognosis than the other stages.